To develop your sales coaching strategy, you first need to understand where your organization’s level of coaching is right now.

 MATURE: Senior leadership in organizations at this level typically see coaching as important.

 They encourage it and hold managers accountable to coach.
-Managers see coaching as a good use of time, though sometimes they are so busy that coaching sessions get canceled.
+Managers see sales coaching as a good use of time, though sometimes they are so busy that coaching sessions get canceled.
 Salespeople see coaching as important to their development.
 All salespeople are provided coaching, sometimes with a special focus on those involved in a big opportunity.

 The amount of time spent coaching at this level is the right amount: Each manager provides 5-10 hours/week of coaching.
 Coaching is a blend of scheduled and ad hoc.
 What’s more, coaching sessions focus specifically on building and developing people, not just on their numbers, and managers improve their coaching skills with ongoing training and tools.